GEO vs SEO: Why Ranking on Google Isn't Enough Anymore in 2026

 What Happens If You Ignore GEO?

 Your competitors are already there.
-Right now, brands that invested in GEO six months ago are being recommended by ChatGPT in your category.
-They're being described as trusted leaders.
-They're capturing high-intent buyers who never even made it to Google.
+Brands that invested in GEO six months ago are being recommended by ChatGPT in your category.
+They're being described as trusted options.
+They're capturing high-intent buyers who never made it to Google.

 Where to Start